McLarenCollege/foundations_public/count-pairs-loop-trace.md

 # Count Pairs

-Guess the output of the following code by writing a loop trace
+Guess the output of the following code by writing a loop trace.

+Note: Do not include the variable `nums` in the loop trace since its value never changes.

 ```js
 function countPairs(nums) {